gura-lang/gura/README.md

         $ ./build-modules
         $ sudo ./build-modules install

-Installed files are shown below.
+Installed files and directories are shown below.
 Remove them when you need to uninstall Gura.

     /usr/bin/gura
     /usr/lib/libguracore.*